 I love colour, texture and organic shapes so I am always drawn to old, naturally dyed textiles and organic objects as inspiration.
 I collect vintage denim and textiles, shells and wooden objects which fill my home and studio.
 My favourites at the moment are:

 The blue shell I bought from a shop in Tucson in Arizona.
 I LOVE the colour, scale and shape of it.
-I have never seen any other shell like it.
+I have never seen another shell like it.

-The indigo painters jacket I found in Osaka, Japan.
+I found in the indigo painters jacket in Osaka, Japan.
 It wasn’t cheap but it is my most valued piece of clothing.
 The deep indigo colour is so beautiful, every time I see it I fall more in love with it.
 The colouration and fades change with every wear and there is a nice natural coated sheen to it now.
 I would love to know who owned it before me.